uport-project/uport-connect/tutorial/tutorial.md

 myContract.myMethod() //returns a transaction hash
 ```

-The functions `getAccounts()` and `getCoinbase()` trigger the QR code that brings up the "connect" QR code, or if you have already connected the address is stored in the uport provider object and will be returned without showing the QR code.
+The functions `getAccounts()` and `getCoinbase()` trigger the QR code that brings up the "connect" QR code, or if you have already connected, the address is stored in the uport provider object and will be returned without showing the QR code.
 Due to this behaviour it is recommended to have a place in your dapp where the user can "log in" or "connect".
 If you call `getCoinbase()` right before it's needed (like right before sending a transaction) the user experience is not as good since the user needs to scan two QR codes in rapid succession.

 Next we add a function for sending Ether: